Michael Di Biase

 In 2006, Di Biase was made a Knight Officer of the Order of Merit by the Government of Italy.

 In September 2009, after an audit of Di Biase's campaign in Vaughan's 2006 municipal election, he had faced 27 charges in contravention of the Municipal Elections Act, including alleged election finance irregularities.

 He was elected Local and Regional Councillor for the City of Vaughan in October 2010.
 His term began December 1, 2010.

 In July 2011, an auditing committee voted to examine expenses relating to Di Biase's 2010 campaign.
 It is alleged that due to improper reporting and accounting procedures on DiBiase's part, he improperly kept $32,000 in campaign funds that should have been returned to the city.

 In April 2015, Di Biase was docked three month's pay for breaching the city's code of conduct by aiding a local construction firm acquire municipal contracts.

 On May 18, 2017 Di Biase resigned as regional councillor and deputy mayor stemming from sexual assault and sexual harassment allegations made by a city staffer.

 In October 2019, Di Biase was charged with one charge each of breach of trust and municipal corruption under the criminal code.
-In February 2020, the two criminal code charges were dropped, but Di Biase pleaded guilty and was convicted of a Municipal Act, 2001 offence; he was charged $5,000 and donated $20,000 to two Vaughan charities as part of the agreement.
-At that time, Di Biase had recently suffered a heart attack, has Type 2 diabetes, as well as kidney issues.
+In February 2020, the two criminal code charges were dropped, but Di Biase pleaded guilty and was convicted of an offence under the Municipal Act.
+He was charged $5,000 and donated $20,000 to two Vaughan charities as part of the agreement.
+At that time, Di Biase had recently suffered a heart attack, had Type 2 diabetes, as well as kidney issues.